 Policy debates rage over health care – but how is technology transforming its delivery and impact behind the scenes?
-Four experts offer crucial insights into how technology in health care is revolutionizing the medical field.
+Two experts offer crucial insights into how technology in health care is revolutionizing the medical field.
 Read more to discover:

 - AI wearables that detect epileptic seizures and can help you save a life